Congress resumes work to confirm Biden win on historic day marred by riot

 The congressional process was supposed to be a mere ceremonial checkpoint on the way to Biden’s oath-taking later this month.
 Biden won the popular vote on Nov.
 3 and, last month, the electoral college met in each state capital, as stipulated in the U.S. Constitution.
 Biden won 306 electoral votes, to Trump’s 232.

-All that was left before the Inauguration later this month was for a joint session of Congress to gather Wednesday and read those votes aloud.
+All that was left before the inauguration later this month was for a joint session of Congress to gather Wednesday and read those votes aloud.

 According to an 1887 law that governs the process, any member of the House of Representatives, joined by a senator, can object, prompting a two hour debate, followed by a vote of each chamber.
 A majority of both the House and Senate would have had to back a challenge for any to prevail, and Trump’s supporters did not have the votes.